Why Do You Have Cold Hands and Feet All Year Long?

 If your problem is circulation, you can benefit from the following natural treatments:

-GingerGinger speeds up the metabolism and generally keeps your stomach from being upset while improving circulation, alleviating muscle aches, and increasing your body temperature.
-Drink a tea made with:
+GingerGinger speeds up the metabolism and generally keeps your stomach from getting upset while, at the same time, improving circulation, alleviating muscle aches, and increasing your body temperature.
+Try drinking a tea made with:

 - 1 teaspoon of grated ginger

-This is an excellent vasodilator that stimulates circulation in the limbs and also improves mental clarity.
+Gingko biloba is an excellent product that stimulates circulation in the limbs and also improves mental clarity.
 You can take it in capsule form, which can be found in health food stores.

 Don’t forget to also do certain exercises to keep your hands and feet moving.
 Be sure they don’t stay in the same position for a long time.
 A good technique is to periodically rotate your wrists and ankles, while wiggling the fingers and toes.